OpenMDAO/OpenMDAO-Framework/docs/dev-guide/scripts.rst

 To run the scripts on EC2 images or non-running instances, you must create a ``~/.boto``  config file with the appropriate id and secret key.
-You may also specify other information in the ``.boto file``, e.g., debug level.
+You may also specify other information in the ``.boto`` file, e.g., debug level.
 An example of a ``.boto`` file is shown below.